ibm-cloud-docs/codeengine/subscription-main.md

 All events that are delivered to applications are received as HTTP messages.
 Events contain certain HTTP headers that help you to quickly determine key bits of information about the events without looking at the body (business logic) of the event.

-## Can I use other `CloudEvents` specifications?
+## Eventing metadata
 {: #subscribing-events-cloudevents}

 Events that are managed by {{site.data.keyword.codeengineshort}} when you create a subscription are modified so that they adhere to the
 [`CloudEvents` specification](https://cloudevents.io){: external}.
 This specification defines a set of common attributes that can be included with each event to provide a common set of metadata.
 By looking at the metadata, you can quickly understand key pieces of the message without parsing and understanding the entirety of the event payload.
 For example, each event that is delivered to an application includes an HTTP header called `ce-type`, which indicates the semantic meaning (or "reason") for the event.
 An event from a database might include a `ce-type` value of `com.example.row.deleted`, indicating that the event was generated because a row was deleted in the database.

 The following table lists some of the key common attributes.
+Each attribute indicates whether it is a *required* attribute on the incoming event or whether it is *optional*.

 | Header   | Description      |
 |----------|------------------|